avrin12/eth-avax-4/README.md

-# DegenToken Smart Contract
+# Token Smart Contract
-The DegenToken contract is an ERC20 token smart contract that enables various functionalities for players in the Degen Gaming platform.
+The Token contract is an ERC20 token smart contract that enables various functionalities for players in the Gaming platform.
 The contract is designed to provide the following features:

 ```solidity
 function mintTokens(address to, uint amount)